Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Do this before returning the medication to the pharmacy to get your correct medicines.

-Step 2: Finding a No Win No Fee pharmacy negligence solicitor
+Step 2: Finding a No Win No Fee Medical negligence solicitor

 If you have taken those photographs, send them to your solicitor.